lz13/padel-score-watch/README.md

 - No companion iOS app needed
 - Tiebreak at 6-6 not implemented (simplified for prototype)

-Built by Bytecode AI for Lovro Zelić
+Built by Lovro Zelic, 2026.
+Enjoy keeping score on the court!